fredmarkus/satellite_swarms/README.md

 ## Overview

 This repo provides code for analyzing satellite swarms.
 Most of the files are just dummy examples.
-The most recent iteration is 'nl_least_squares_jax_adv.py' which implements a combined landmark, inter-range measurement model and uses this to solve the nonlinear least squares problem using the cyipopt solver.
+The most recent iteration is `nl_recursive_monte_carlo_v2.py` which implements a combined landmark, inter-range measurement model and uses this to solve the problem in a recursive fashion.
+In addition it calculates the FIM and finally plots the combined variance and CRB.

+`nl_least_squares_monte_carlo.py` does something similar in a least squares approach.
+It currently does not have any plotting capabilities.

 ## Requirements: